Commentary on the Readings

 The epilogue (v.
 13) is a last call to vigilance: the Groom can come at any moment and it is necessary to always be ready to receive him.

-It would be a mistake to imagine this world as a waiting room where patients are seated and maybe dozing; Christians awaiting for the Lord to come to take and introduce them in the future world.
+It would be a mistake to imagine this world as a waiting room where patients are seated and maybe dozing; Christians waiting for the Lord to come to take and introduce them in the future world.

 This concept (which was that of some Christians in Thessalonica) gave rise to idleness, immobility, disaffection, indifference to the problems of the world and of earthly realities.
 These attitudes are the most anti-Gospel one could imagine.

-Jesus is not coming only the end of our life.
+Jesus is not coming only at the end of our life.
 He comes in every moment and wants to find his disciples engaged in service, in the gift of themselves to the brothers and sisters.
 In their room, the lamp should be always on, as a point of reference and reminder of hope for the poor seeking help, for the outcast and the stranger who invoke love and justice, for the woman who demands respect, for those who are victims of violence and long for peace, for those who did wrong and need understanding and forgiveness.